 Callie considers receiving the CAHME/Dawn Gideon Foundation Scholarship an honor as Dawn’s commitment to the field has paved the way for aspiring female healthcare leaders like herself.
 One of her personal goals is to create a professional group that fosters close partnerships between women who work in healthcare in the Central Arkansas area.
 Callie’s nomination noted her intellectual and academic excellence, leadership and communication skills, and commitment to innovation and service to others.

 (published June 15, 2018)

-The Commission on Accreditation of Healthcare Management Education (CAHME) has named Samantha Clark as the first recipient of the CAHME/Dawn Gideon Foundation Presidential Honorarium.
-The Honorarium includes a $2,000 scholarship.
+The Commission on Accreditation of Healthcare Management Education (CAHME) has named Samantha Clark as the first recipient of the CAHME/Dawn Gideon Foundation Scholarship.
+The awarded scholarship includes a $2,000 scholarship.
 Samantha is a second-year student in the University of Washington Masters in Health Administration program.
-The Honorarium recognizes graduate healthcare management students who embody the spirit and attitude of Dawn Gideon.
+The Scholarship recognizes graduate healthcare management students who embody the spirit and attitude of Dawn Gideon.